Types of diabetes we manage

 Diabetes screenings

+Although Type 2 diabetes cannot be cured, there are ways to keep your blood sugar levels normal, which can prevent or delay possible complications.
 Healthy eating, weight loss, diabetes medications and insulin therapy are all options to help you manage your symptoms.
-Work with your diabetes care team to determine which course of action is best for you.
+We will work with you to determine which course of action is best for you.

 Diabetes risk factors